cw1204772/depth_from_focus/README.md

 This is the final project for [CMU 15663 Computational Photography](http://graphics.cs.cmu.edu/courses/15-463/) Fall 2021 course, teached by Prof. [Ioannis (Yannis) Gkioulekas](http://www.cs.cmu.edu/~igkioule/).

 In this project, I build a complete Depth from Focus pipeline in Python that takes in an unaligned focal stack and outputs the estimated depth map.
-A large part of the code is derived from https://github.com/sangminwoo/Depth_from_Focus [1].
+A large part of the code is derived from [this Github repo](https://github.com/sangminwoo/Depth_from_Focus) [1].
 Please read section [Introduction](#introduction) for more detail.

 ## Requirements